Skip to main content

 The invitation sits on your counter for weeks.
 You know you should go.
 Part of you wants to go.
 But as the date gets closer, the dread builds.
 You rehearse small talk in your head.
 You imagine standing alone while everyone else looks comfortable and connected.
 By the day of the event, your stomach is in knots, your heart is racing, and you're seriously considering faking food poisoning.

-This guide explains why social anxiety happens, what makes events so triggering, and how a simple patch can help you navigate social situations without white-knuckling it or avoiding them entirely.
+This guide explains why social anxiety happens, what makes events so triggering, and how wearing a patch can fit into an emotional-hygiene routine as you navigate social situations.

 Why Social Events Trigger Anxiety (Even for "Outgoing" People)